Jacob T. Schwartz: Career

 Schwartz's research interests included the theory of linear operators, von Neumann algebras, quantum field theory, time-sharing, parallel computing, programming language design and implementation, robotics, set-theoretic approaches in computational logic, proof and program verification systems; multimedia authoring tools; experimental studies of visual perception; multimedia and other high-level software techniques for analysis and visualization of bioinformatic data.

 Schwartz authored 18 books and more than 100 papers and technical reports.
 He wrote the three-volume textbook Linear Operators with Nelson Dunford.
 He was also the inventor of the Artspeak programming language, which historically ran on mainframes and produced graphical output using a single-color graphical plotter.

 Schwartz served as chairman of the Computer Science Department (which he founded) at the Courant Institute of Mathematical Sciences, New York University, from 1969 to 1977.
 He also served as chairman of the Computer Science Board of the National Research Council and was the former chairman of the National Science Foundation Advisory Committee for Information, Robotics and Intelligent Systems.
 From 1986 to 1989, he was the director of DARPA's Information Science and Technology Office (DARPA/ISTO) in Arlington, Virginia.

 Personal life

-Schwartz was previously married to computer scientist Frances E. Allen from 1972 to 1982.
+Schwartz was married to computer scientist Frances E. Allen from 1972 to 1982.
 He died of liver cancer in 2009 at age 79.